LaMia-3/book-collection-app/README.md

 2. **Command Line**:
    - You can use either Command Prompt, PowerShell, or Windows Terminal
-   - For the best experience, we recommend using Windows Terminal with PowerShell
+   - For the best experience, we recommend using PowerShell

 3. **Running the Application**:
    ```powershell